-Ash is a unique facilitator: they combine careers in education, research, and NHS clinical practice with life as a trans non-binary person in the UK.
-This means they can interweave the most up-to-date and highest quality research evidence with real lived experiences, providing accessible and impactful learning with achievable “Next Steps” for service improvement.
-In 2022, Ash was a finalist for the Mary Seacole Award for Outstanding Contribution to Diversity and Inclusion.
+Ash is a unique facilitator: they combine careers in NHS midwifery, research, and education with life as a trans non-binary person in the UK.
+This means they can interweave the most up-to-date and highest quality research evidence with lived experiences, providing accessible and impactful learning with achievable “Next Steps” for service improvement.
+For demonstrating outstanding work in improving inclusivity and making perinatal services a safer space for those from the LGBTQ+ community, in 2024, Ash was awarded Student Midwife of the Year at the UK’s Student Nursing Times Awards.

-Ash’s facilitation experience ranges from teaching non-English-speaking secondary-school pupils with distinct learning needs to supervising and lecturing final-year undergraduates at the University of Cambridge.
+Ash’s facilitation experience ranges from teaching non-English-speaking secondary-school pupils with distinct learning needs to supervising and lecturing final-year undergraduates at the University of Cambridge to training clinicians and field leaders in the NHS.
 They hold a PGCE and Qualified Teacher Status following graduation from Teach First’s Leadership Development Programme.
 Ash understands how to meet people exactly where they are on their learning journey, and how to make this learning relevant.
 They also specialise in sensitive communication to establish good working relationships, particularly where trust in institutions has been lost.

 Professional Experience, Highlights and Distinctions: